 The little museum is home to two of Michelangelo’s most famous marble reliefs: Madonna of the Stairs and Battle of the Centaurs.
 At only €8 per ticket, Casa Buonarroti is also one of the most budget-friendly museums in Florence.

 Museum of San Marco

-This 15th century convent is the main site for appreciating the works of Fra Angelico, one of the most celebrated painters of the early Renaissance.
-Inside the museum you can tour the courtyard, the Refectory Hall, the Chapter Hall and, upstairs, the monk’s individual cells, including the living quarters of Girolamo Savonarola.
+This 15th century convent is the best place to appreciate the works of Fra Angelico, one of the most celebrated painters of the early Renaissance.
+Inside the museum you can tour the courtyard, the Refectory Hall, the Chapter Hall and, upstairs, the monks’ individual cells, including the living quarters of Girolamo Savonarola.